 Guidance for Face Masks and Coverings

-We strongly encourage the use of medical/surgical masks instead of cloth masks.
+In situations where masks continue to be required, we strongly encourage the use of medical/surgical masks instead of cloth masks.

 Adelphi follows the CDC recommendations for acceptable face coverings.
 They include but are not limited to cloth-based face coverings, two-ply gaiters and disposable masks that cover both the mouth and nose; bandanas and buffs are not acceptable face coverings, and masks with valves or vents do not offer adequate protection and should not be used while on campus.

 Cloth Face Covering